-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - Exception: Two of the employees selected did not complete the required training during the fiscal period. - Management's Response: Management will ensure that all employees complete the required training during the fiscal period. - b.
-Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - N/A there were no changes to the entity's ethics policy during the fiscal period.
+- 21. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a.
+Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170.

+b.
+Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

+22. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.

+Entity has appointed its Executive Director as the ethics designee in compliance with R.S.
+42:1170.